aws-actions/aws-codebuild-run-build/README.md

    The default value is 30.

 1. **update-back-off** (optional) :
-   Back-off time in seconds for the update interval.
+   Base back-off time in seconds for the update interval.

-   When API rate-limiting is hit, the back-off time will be added to the next update interval.
+   When API rate-limiting is hit the back-off time, augmented with jitter, will be added to the next update interval.
-   E.g. with update interval of 30 and back-off time of 15, upon hitting the rate-limit the next interval for the update call will be 45s and if the rate-limit is hit again the next interval will be 60s and so on.
+   E.g. with update interval of 30 and back-off time of 15, upon hitting the rate-limit the next interval for the update call will be 30 + random_between(0, 15 _ 2 \*\* 0))
+   seconds and if the rate-limit is hit again the next interval will be 30 + random_between(0, 15 _ 2 \*\* 1) and so on.

    The default value is 15.